Vasil1001/github-finder-reactjs/README.md

 <!-- general-info -->
 ## General Info
-- This is a udemy course project to learn more in depth React concepts .
+- This is a udemy course project to learn more in depth React concepts.
 - Users can type a username in the search bar, and select a profile to view statistics.

 ## Learning Outcomes